tylim88/FirelordJSDoc/docs/highlights/set.md

 Keep in mind that with merge and merge fields options on, all members become partial, this also creates 3 filter states.

-Practically speaking we cannot avoid ternary filter states 100%, because a no sql database add and remove fields from time to time.
+Practically speaking we cannot avoid ternary filter states 100%, because a no SQL database add and remove fields from time to time.

 ## Stop Unknown Member 🕊️